Sammy at Welcome Center

 Federal Direct Student Loans

-We offer Subsidized and Unsubsidized Federal Direct Loans.
+Cabrillo College offers The William D. Ford Federal Direct Loans with Subsidized and Unsubsidized Direct Loan options.
 For more information, visit our Student Loans page.

 Parents

-The student must provide consent for the school to disclose information to the parents, by submitting an Authorization to Release Information form to our office.
-This form can be found by the student through eforms.
+The student must provide consent for the school to disclose information to the parents, by completing the Student Record Release process.

 If a student is attending a postsecondary institution - at any age - the rights under FERPA apply (even if they are under 18).
-The student must provide consent for the school to disclose the information to the parents, by submitting an Authorization to Release Information form to our office.
+The student must provide consent for the school to disclose the information to the parents, by completing the Student Record Release process.